dcsimg

 Why does my TV Licence end less than a year after I bought it?

-Licences expire at the end of the month and your licence starts on the day you buy it.
+Your licence starts on the day you buy it.
 For example, if you buy a licence today it will cover you for up to 12 months - the rest of this month and 11 months after that.
-Then if you renew your licence on time next year it will run for a full year.
-If you renew late it may not last a full 12 months.

-TV Licence expiry dates stay the same each year.
+Licences expire at the end of the month and expiry dates stay the same each year, even if you renew late.
 This means that if you buy a licence at any time in September it will start straight away and expire on 31 August the following year.
 Then, in following years it will always expire on 31 August.
+If you renew it late, your licence will still expire on the 31st August, unless the licence is cancelled.

 Setting end-of-month expiry dates keeps TV Licensing’s collection costs down and means more money is invested in the BBC’s programmes and services.